Microsoft Defender for Endpoint data storage and privacy

 Can Microsoft help us maintain regulatory compliance?

-Microsoft provides customers with detailed information about Microsoft's security and compliance programs, including audit reports and compliance packages, to help customers assess Defender for Endpoint services against their own legal and regulatory requirements.
-Defender for Endpoint has achieved a number of certifications including ISO, SOC, FedRAMP High, and PCI and continues to pursue additional national, regional and industry-specific certifications.
+Microsoft provides customers with detailed information about Microsoft's security and compliance programs, including audit reports and compliance packages, to help them assess Defender for Endpoint services against their own legal and regulatory requirements.
+Defender for Endpoint has achieved a number of certifications including ISO, SOC, FedRAMP High, and PCI and continues to pursue additional national, regional, and industry-specific certifications.

-By providing customers with compliant, independently verified services, Microsoft makes it easier for customers to achieve compliance for the infrastructure and applications they run.
+By providing customers with compliant, independently verified services, Microsoft makes it easier for them to achieve compliance for the infrastructure and applications they run.